maxmind/MaxMind-DB-Reader-python/README.rst

 Installation
 ------------

-First you must install the `libmaxminddb
+You must have the `libmaxminddb <https://github.com/maxmind/libmaxminddb>`_ C library installed before installing this extension.
-<https://github.com/maxmind/libmaxminddb>`_ C library.
-At the moment, you must
-use the `dave/major-refactor` branch.
-(If this branch does not exist when you read this, it was likely merged into master.)

 To install the MaxMind DB extension, type: